petrusjohannesmaas/eth-pos/ci-cd-infrastructure.md

 ---

 This setup gives you a scalable, secure, and maintainable CI/CD pipeline.
-Want help provisioning a build agent or writing your Jenkinsfile?
-I can guide you through it.